System Prompts in the Claude Agent SDK

 }

 The full Claude Code prompt is private — Anthropic does not expose the text.
-But it is the same one that powers the Claude Code product, which means it is optimized for file operations, code reasoning, and agentic software tasks.
+But it is the same one that powers the Claude Code product, which means it is optimized for file operations, code reasoning, and agentic software work.

 for await (const message of query(messages(), {